mandogroup/mandostrap/README.md

       text-decoration: none;
       text-indent: 0;

-      // Visual
-      background-color: #ebe;
-      border-radius: 5px;
-      opacity: 1;
-      transition: all 0.5s;

       // Misc
-      // Can be used for any styles that do not fit into these groups }
+      // Can be used for any styles that do not fit into these groups
+      // e.g. transition: all 0.5s;

+    }

 ### 3.4 Value Formatting
 - Do not use unit values after `0` values
-- Use shorthand properties when you can
+- Use shorthand properties where possible
 - If only overriding one value your *should* use longhand form to avoid unnecessary changes
 - Use 3 character Hexademical values when possible
 - Use single quotation marks instead of double
 - Always wrap strings in quotations
-- Values in `font-family` should all be individually wrapped in quotes except for final fallback value (e.g. `sans-serif, serif, monotype`)
+- Values in `font-family` should all be individually wrapped in quotes except for fallback values (e.g. `sans-serif, serif, monotype`)
 - Values **must** end with semi-colon
 - Include leading 0's in values for legibility (e.g. `font-size: .9em;` should be written `font-size: 0.9em;`)